Bagoum/danmokou/README.md

 # Licensing

 The source code is licensed under MIT.
-See the COPYING file for details, as well as information on non-code assets.
+See the Danmokou.LICENSE file for details, as well as information on non-code assets.
 Note that submodule projects may have different licenses.

 # FAQ